 How is the EMBA program different than the other MBA programs offered by UCLA? back to top

-EMBA students have the same core courses, the same faculty, graduate in the same 22-month timeframe as the fulltime MBA students with the same degree.
+EMBA students have the same core courses, the same faculty, and graduate with the same MBA in the same 22-month timeframe as the fulltime MBA students.
 It is geared towards mid-senior managers who are high potential leaders, with a minimum of 8 years of work experience and 5 years of management experience, that includes management of staff, projects and budgets.

 What is the cost of the Executive MBA Program? back to top

 The cost of the Executive MBA Program for the Class of 2015 is $68,019 for the first year.
 Executive MBA fees cover registration, tuition, books and software supplies, meals, parking, and off-campus residentials.
 All costs for the International Seminar, except airfare, are included.

 Is Financial Aid available? back to top